deeprodge/streaming_tts/README.md

 ## ⚠️ Known Issues

 **Live Caption Highlighting**: The word-level highlighting feature is currently experiencing synchronization issues and may not work reliably in all scenarios.
-We're actively working on resolving these issues.
+I'm actively working on resolving these issue.